 I participated in a MasterMind group in late 2009; the focus was productivity.
 At the time, I thought, “Wow.
 This is good stuff.”
 Our coach gave us practical strategies, and useful tips.
 She didn’t try to change our behavior(s), but instead had this way of asking [mostly] gentle questions that challenged our assumptions about why we function the way we do.
 I learned some things about myself that I already knew, but had forgotten.

 And I learned some things I didn’t know.
 Now, nearly two years out, I’ve seen my productivity—or more accurately, how I discipline myself—increase.
-On reflection, I think my biggest take-away was that I gave myself permission to operate in just
+On reflection, I think my biggest take-away was that I gave myself permission to operate in just one “life” and not try to maintain a work life and a private life.
+It’s all inter-connected.

 One of the activities our awesome and fantastic coach (Tara Rodden Robinson) gave us was the VIA Survey at www.authentichappiness.com.
 The outcome of the survey is a list of your top 25 Character Strengths.
 Here’s my top 5: